 This week has been inspired by the power ot Java (this is how a movie like Javatar would probably start).

 Anyway, I’m glad that I attended Java2Days event this year.
-It’s been my second Java2Days event including the one in Oct 2009 (which I described in my Bulgarian blog with auto Google translation in EN).
+It’s been my second Java2Days event including the one in Oct 2009.
 After few years being highly coupled with Java, I decided to do some freelance which lasts for about 2 years now.
 Meanwhile in addition to Java I’ve studied plenty of new technologies – PHP and Python in depth, different frameworks down there, few abstract programming structures for specific projects, set-top boxes etc. This makes me feel even more proud being a participant of such an event: now I am able to truly compare scripting languages and Java, dynamic against static typing in different cases – small and medium size projects, enterprise applications, distributed systems.

 Also, as a trainer in different Java-specific trainings (currently Java for QA engineers for VMware and Java EE in the Technical University of Sofia) it’s priceless hearing the gossips ‘from the back yard’ and exploring new features from people being involved in the real process.
 Thanks to everyone who was passionate enough to talk on topics related to JEE, Spring, Wicket, HTML, mobile techies, Objective-C and others.